froesecom/synthesizer/README.md

 To run migrations `mix ecto.migrate`
 To rollback `mix ecto.rollback --step 1`

+### Contexts

+"Contexts are dedicated modules that expose and group related functionality"

+To generate entire scaffolding, including views, controllers and schema `mix phx.gen.html FooContext BarResource bar_resources some_attribute:string`
+The `--no-context` and `--no-schema` flags can be passed to prevent creating those files, if needed.

+`mix phx.gen.context` can be used if you don't need web resources. `--no-schema` can be used if you don't want the schema.

 ### Running a console

 `iex -S mix` to start a session